progremzion/Import-Variation-Product-Programmatically---Woo-Commerce/README.md

 # Import-Variation-Product-Programmatically---Woo-Commerce
-Script to import product variation product from XLS along with images.
+Script to import variation product from XLS along with images.